mhmahmuud/hajj_news_LLM/README.md

 ---

-# Django Project with Django-Tailwind CSS
+# Intelligent Customer Complaint Classifier with Django-Tailwind CSS and ML

 This project is a basic setup for integrating Django with Tailwind CSS using the django-tailwind package.